What if I told you there exists a language, or a whole toolkit that:

 The Future is finally here!* (almost)

-Deep Learning Super Sampling (DLSS) Ray Reconstruction is making its way into Blender (at least, it's in the works).
-And the results are, without exaggeration, astonishing.
+Deep Learning Super Sampling (DLSS) Ray Reconstruction might make its way into Blender (at least, it's in the works).
+And the potential is, without exaggeration, astonishing.

 Unlike "traditional" denoisers, DLSS has a different way of reconstructing an image, and doesn't really care about scene lighting or polygonal complexity.
 Because of this, it's used in games to "upscale" a rather low-res natively-rendered output to a much higher-res target, like 4K or more.
 It's very effective and, ironically, despite being an upscaler, nowadays is almost synonymous with the "best quality" rendering preset in games.
 Simply because more and more devs get lazy and spend less effort on optimization, especially anti-aliasing techniques, simply "offloading" this task to a dedicated (and, unfortunately deeply proprietary) neuralnet upscaler like DLSS.